magnoCaliman/virada/README.md

 ### HOW

-- Download the zip file for your OS.
+- Download the zip file for your OS, uncompress, and run .app / .exe.
 - A clock with your computer time will show in fullscreen.
 - 23:56:20 is the moment we have been waiting for all our lifes, oh Lord...
 <br>